 In most cases, small craft will not anchor within an offshore wind farm.
-However, in emergency situations this may be the only way of securing a vessel drifting towards a turbine and reduce the likelihood of allision.
-To secure the safety of navigation, cables should be buried to a sufficient depth to avoid being uncovered.
-This should take into account shifting sediments on the seabed.
+However, in emergency situations a vessel drifting towards a turbine may attempt to anchor to reduce the risk of allision.
+Cables should therefore be buried to a sufficient depth to avoid being uncovered or snagging an anchor and will require full consideration in the emergency response plan

 Where export cable corridors have not been surveyed in detail or there is a possibility that interarray and export cabling cannot be successfully buried, it is important that alternative types of cable protection are carefully considered and set out in the Environment Statement; this should take account of the depth of water and the type of mariner using the area.
 Where there is any possibility that rock protection might be used which might reduce the depth of navigable water, particularly where cables cross, the RYA would expect this to be fully discussed in the Environmental Statement.
+The MCA specifies that there should be no more than a 5% reduction in Chart Datum from cable protection.